XXIX/ampal-docs/_posts/2015-05-12-collections.md

 You can reference an image to a product by adding the product handle to the alt tag prefixed by `product:`.
 e.g. `product:dottie-bucket`

+You can find the exact product name by going to *Search engine listing preview* on a product page and clicking *Edit website SEO*.
+The end of the URL is the exact product name.

 ## Image caption

 You can add a caption to an image by updating the `alt` tag for the image.